-Essential tremor is the term for having uncontrolled shaking movements in parts of your body - most commonly your arms and hands.
+Essential tremor is the term for having uncontrolled shaking movements in parts of your body - most commonly your arms and hands - with no other symptoms and no underlying cause.
 It is more common with increasing age.
 It tends to occur in families.
 It is mild in some people but can become severe and disruptive to daily activities in others.
 There is good treatment available in the form of medication and occasionally surgery.

 What is essential tremor?

 Essential tremor is also called familial essential tremor.
-It is different from physiological tremor described above.
+It is different from physiological tremor.
 It usually starts in the hands and arms.
 It can sometimes become quite severe so that everyday activities like holding a cup can be difficult.
 The tremor is usually not there at rest.
 However, it becomes noticeable when your affected body part is held in a position, or with movement.

 The term 'essential' means that there is no associated disease that causes the tremor.

 Essential tremor causes

 Essential tremor is known to be familial condition, meaning that it runs in families.
 At least 5-7 out of 10 people with essential tremor have other members of the family with the same condition.
 Genes are passed on to a child from each parent and determine what we look like, how our body functions and even what diseases we get.
 Particular genes have been shown to have certain changes present in families with essential tremor.

 It is not clearly understood how this genetic change leads to essential tremor.
 However, it is likely that it somehow affects some parts of the brain that are responsible for controlling movement.

 Studies have shown different rates of essential tremor.
 Some have shown it to be present in 1 in 250 people.
 However, other studies have shown it may affect as many as 1 in 17 people.
 It is equally common in men and women and is more common with increasing age.
 Most people who develop essential tremor are aged over 40 but it can occur in younger people.